-The 90-Day Memoirists are a tribe, and the group forum is where we meet each day to share our daily experiences and hold ourselves accountable to our daily page count, and take part in daily discussion topics.
+The group forum is where we meet each day to share our daily experiences and hold ourselves accountable to our daily page count, and take part in daily discussion topics.

 Over the course of 90 days we discover that we're not alone — the ups and downs that caused us to question whether or not we were really a writer, are, in fact, par for the course.

 It's liberating to realize that our private struggles are universal, and that they often provide direct clues into the world of our characters.

 During the first month of the workshop, in the outlining phase, I offer one-on-one story consultations where you can send me your three-page outline and I review it, make notes, and go over it with you in a one-hour consult to explore the most dynamic and compelling way to tell your story before you begin your first draft.
 There is an additional cost for this service.